Homemade Corned Beef Brine

 - Red pepper flakes – For just a touch of spiciness.

-- Whole black peppercorns – Just a little hot with a bit of sweetness.
-The bold flavor adds a lot to this brine.
+- Whole black and red peppercorns – Just a little hot with a bit of sweetness—add a lot to this brine’s bold flavor.

 - Whole cardamom pods – The complex flavors of the cardamom pods and seeds are menthol with hints of pine, fruit, and a touch of bitterness.

-- Ground ginger – Already ground, this sweet spice is always delicious and adds that warm homey taste to whatever it touches.
+- Ground ginger – Already ground, this sweet spice is always delicious and adds a warm, homey taste to whatever it touches.

 For the brine:

-- Pink curing salt – This salt is 100% toxic to humans, and should never be used as table salt.
-It can be used only for curing, and it serves to inhibit bacterial growth.
+- Pink curing salt – This salt is 100% toxic to humans and should never be used as table salt.
+It can be used only for curing and inhibits bacterial growth.

 - Pickling spices – From the recipe above.

-- Brown sugar – Use light brown for a mildly rich taste or dark brown for a taste more like molasses.
+- Brown sugar – Use light brown for a mildly rich taste or dark brown for a flavor more like molasses.

 - Beef brisket – Mine was about five pounds.

-- Mix the spices: First, add the allspice, seeds, red pepper flakes, peppercorns, cloves, and pods to a small frying pan over medium-high heat and toast until fragrant.
-Watch carefully because they can burn easily and quickly.
-Then, pour the toasted spices into a small bowl and use a mortar and pestle to crush them before mixing in the ginger and bay leaves.
+- Mix the spices: First, I add the allspice, seeds, red pepper flakes, peppercorns, cloves, and pods to a small frying pan over medium-high heat and toast until fragrant.
+Then, I transfer the toasted spices into a small bowl and crush them with a mortar and pestle before mixing in the ginger and bay leaves.

 - Cure the brisket.
-Take a large container that can fit both the brisket and the brining solution.
-You can also use a 2-gallon bag for this.
-Place the meat in there, and cover with the brining liquid.
-Chill from 5 to 7 days.
-Flip once every day, so every part of the meat is cured evenly.
+I place the meat in a large container that can fit the brisket and the brining solution and cover it with the brining liquid.
+Chill for 5 to 7 days, and I flip it once every day so every part of the meat is cured evenly.

 Expert tip